Who has the last word? Understanding How to Sample Online Discussions: Removing leaves from the count of justified arguments

-As we discussed in the previous section, for $q=0.5$, the number of replies to the arguments at a certain level is the only factor that determines the winning probability for that level (see Equation \ref{q05_noleaves}).
-A general result about scale-free graphs \cite{katona2006levels} is that the levels with the highest number of nodes are expected to be in the middle of the graph.
-This explains why in Figure \ref{fig:no_leaves} for scale-free graphs we see a minimum of the winning probability for central levels, where a maximum of replies is expected.
-This is apparently not true for Kialo discussions in the case where $0.4<\widehat{q}<0.6$, as we cannot see the same minimum.
-However the behaviour of the winning probability in Kialo is the same as the one of scale-free graphs for high levels.
+In other words, the probability of non-leaf justified arguments depends solely on the number of replies an argument at a given level gets on average (i.e. on $k_h$).
+Since $q<1$, more the number of replies, the \textit{lower} that $p_h^{nl}$ gets.
+We see this most clearly in scale-free trees: A general result about scale-free graphs \cite{katona2006levels} is that the levels with the highest number of nodes are expected to be in the middle of the graph when the number of levels is very large.
+In Figure $\ref{subfig-2-kh}$ we show $\widehat{k_h}$ averaged over 1000 scale-free trees of 100 nodes.
+Even for a short tree we can see that the middle level of the graph receive the highest attention.
+Thus, we expect to have a minimum of $p^{nl}_h$ in the middle of the tree, as observed in Figure \ref{subfig-5-no_leaves}.